ctu-mrs/mrs_llcp/README.md

 There are a few simple rules for the messages:
 * The structs has to have the packed attribute
-* The first byte of the struct is the ID of the message, best practice is to #define the IDs and prefil them, as shown in the example messages
+* The first byte of the struct is always the ID of the message, best practice is to #define the IDs and prefil them, as shown in the example messages
 * Make sure that the datatypes used in the struct are represented in the same way on both of the platforms you are using.
 For example, double is usually a 64-bit floating point number, but on some Arduino based board, double is implemented only as a 32-bit number.

 # using LLCP:
-On the side of ROS, we have a mrs_llcp_ros package, which will handle the serial port management for you.
+On the side of ROS, we have the [mrs_llcp_ros](https://github.com/ctu-mrs/mrs_llcp_ros) package, which will handle the serial port management for you.
 To run LLCP on you low level device:

 * Include the library, use extern "C" if your code is in C++